softwarecrash/Daly2MQTT/README.md

 # Features:
 - Captive Portal for Wlan and mqtt config
+- config in webinterface
-- Switching MOS Gates over Webinterface and MQTT
+- Switching MOS Gates over Webinterface, MQTT and via web at /set?loadstate
 - Get essential Data over Webinterface, all Data Like Cell voltage and more get over MQTT
+- classic MQTT Datapoints or Json String over MQTT
+- get Json over web at /livejson?
 - Debug log on D4 (9600 baud)